Hygienist Won’t Change Dates For Insurance Purposes; Patient Complains And Loses!

-In the recent case of Ong v Zielinski, 2023 CanLII 42236 (ON HPARB), a patient complained against a hygienist who refused to change dates so that the patient could take advantage of their dental benefits before the end of 2019.
+In the case of Ong v Zielinski, 2023, a patient complained against a hygienist who refused to change dates so that the patient could take advantage of their dental benefits before the end of 2019.

 The patient complained to the Inquiries, Complaints and Reports Committee (the “Committee“) of the College of Dental Hygienists of Ontario.
 And the patient lost!
 The Committee decided to take no action against the hygienist.

-On Saturday, December 28, 2019, the patient booked a routine dental appointment at the clinic for December 30, 2019 at 5:00 p.m.
+On Saturday, December 28, 2019, the patient booked a routine dental appointment at the clinic for December 30, 2019, at 5:00 PM.
 This was to be the patient’s first appointment at the clinic.
-On December 30, 2019, the patient arrived at 4:45 p.m. in the hopes of being seen sooner.
-At 5:05 p.m., the hygienist called the patient in for their cleaning.
-The hygienist told the patient that she would do the teeth cleaning and polishing but that the patient would have to book a later appointment for the dental examination by the dentist.
+On December 30, 2019, the patient arrived at 4:45 PM in the hopes of being seen sooner.
+At 5:05 PM, the hygienist called the patient in for their cleaning.
+The hygienist told the patient that she would perform the teeth cleaning and polishing, but the patient would have to book a later appointment with the dentist for the dental examination.

 The patient, believing the cleaning and exam would be done on the same day, was surprised and disappointed.
 They wanted to use all of their allotted dental benefits for 2019.
 But because the clinic was closed on December 31, 2019, the next available appointment wasn’t until January 2020.